-Masters candidates must complete 66 units, 42 of which must be “H” level subjects.
+Masters candidates must complete 66 units, 42 of which must be graduate-level subjects.
 A thesis is required; however, an oral thesis defense is not required.
 The thesis will be assigned a grade by the research supervisor in consultation with the thesis committee.

 Structure and Scheduling of the Examination

-Parts I and II are given prior to the first week of each term.
-Students may take Part I and Part II in the same term.
-Applications for Part I and Part II must be submitted to Academic Programs one week prior to taking the exam.
+The Written Exam is given prior to the first week of each term.
+Applications must be submitted to Academic Programs at least two weeks prior to taking the exam.
 The questions for each part of the exam are prepared by committees of physics faculty members.
 The questions are subsequently screened by faculty who are assigned to grade each part of the exam.
-Copies of at least three Part I and II exams are available at http://web.mit.edu/physics/current/graduate/sampleexams.html.
-In addition, copies of Parts I and II from a number of previous years, and their solutions, are available for reference in the Physics Reading Room, 4-332.

 A committee of three faculty members administers the oral portion of the general examination during the second half of each term.
 The oral is in the student’s general field of research, and only a minor portion of the exam concerns the student’s specific research topic.
 By the middle of the term, the General Examination and Requirements Coordinator identifies oral exam committees in each research area.
 The Academic Programs office subsequently notifies the student of his/her committee members.
 The student is responsible for scheduling the exam with the committee and notifying Academic Programs of the exam day, time, and place.